mental health

 info@andysmanclub.co.uk

-Real, non-judgmental, talking groups for men, meeting every Monday 7pm, except bank holidays.
+Real, non-judgmental, talking groups for men, meeting every Monday 7-9pm (doors open at 6:30pm), except bank holidays at the following locations.

 Bipolar UK are hosting a monthly online peer support groups open to anyone affected by bipolar within Rotherham who is registered with a GP in Rotherham.